alextibor/studyProjects/Security+/draft.md

 #### `Be sure that you understand these issues, because they are likely to appear on exam questions!`

+06 | AWS
-1 Chap
+12 | 1 Chap
-Review 5 Chap Review Questions
+16 | Review 5 Chap Review Questions
-Review 5 Deks a day (Security Plus)
+18 | Review 5 Deks a day (Security Plus)
+21 | Practice Exam a day

-55 PG of Study Guide
+| 55 PG of Study Guide
-5 Sections on Online Course
+| Sections on Online Course
-1 Practice Exam a day

 01/03 - Security+
 01/05 - SYCP